pivotal-cf/docs-on-demand-service-broker/operating.html.md

 <a id="configure-bosh"></a>
 ## Setting up your BOSH director

+Dependencies for the On-Demand Service Broker:

-You must use BOSH director version v257 or greater to use the On-Demand Service Broker.
+- BOSH director v257 or later
+- Cloud Foundry v238 or later

 <a id="ssl-certificates"></a>
 ### SSL certificates